 Why are rates increasing?

-To combat inflation.
-When inflation gets too high (when too many dollars chase too few goods), the Bank of Canada may choose to increase interest rates.
-This is done to encourage saving rather than spending and help improve the balance between supply and demand.
+Simply put, to combat inflation.
+When inflation gets too high—in other words, when too many dollars chase too few goods)—the Bank of Canada may choose to increase interest rates.
+The increase is designed to encourage saving rather than spending and help improve the balance between supply and demand.

 How will this impact my finances?